 Schedule 4 of the Act contains transitional provisions that governed the move from the 1979 Act scheme of land registration to the 2012 Act scheme.
 Extracts of documents and information relating to the terms of existing title sheets, and documents and information relating to past states of title sheets will be available, and will have the evidential status required for court purposes.

-Documents held by the Keeper before the designated day which migrated to the archive record will be treated in the same way as documents archived after the designated day.
+Documents held by the Keeper before the designated day which migrated to the archive record will be treated in the same way as documents entered into the archive record after the designated day.